Spin Samurai Casino: Aussie-Friendly Payments and Seamless Gaming Experience

 - Neosurf: Supported, but don’t count on it for every withdrawal.
 If you see it available, grab it.
 Usually a $5k upper limit.
 Fastest when it’s working.

 - Bank transfer: Only for the big wins ($50+ AUD).
-And it's no surprise that it can drag on for up to 10 megaslow business days.
+And it’s no surprise that it can drag on for up to 10 megaslow business days.
 Had one take a week and a half during Easter.
 Don't ask why.
+For Aussie banks specifically, player reports talk about 10–20 business days on top of verification.

 No direct casino fee for pulling money out - but, mate, banks and blockchain miners can (and will) nibble their own little slice.
 Check the FAQ for nasty surprises.